The Best Bags for Moms With Toddlers (2023)

 He threw himself on the store floor as the cashier began scanning our items.

-“No, not right now,” I mumbled as I scooped him up, securing him on my hip, and heading to the pay station.
+“No, not right now,” I mumbled as I scooped him up, securing him on my hip, and heading to the checkout.

 I shrugged one backpack strap off my shoulder.
 Shifted my toddler to the other side and slid the other one off so I could grab my wallet.